Theory for Anomalous NMR Response in Pb_{1-x}Tl_{x}Te on Charge Kondo Effect: NMR Relaxation Rate at

 According to the result based on the NRG calculation,~\cite{Matsuura} the renormalized pair-hopping interaction $U_{\rm ph}$, owing to the impurity charge Kondo effect, is expected to exhibit a diverging $T$ dependence as $T$ decreases.
 This is because, as shown in Appendix\ref{equivalence}, the $U_{\rm ph}$ is transformed to the spin exchange interaction by the particle-hole transformation for the down spin component of both localized (d) and conduction electrons, so that it is enhanced in parallel to the magnetic Kondo effect.
 Indeed, the renormalization of $U_{\rm ph}$ up to the second order in $U_{\rm ph}$ and $U_{\rm dc}$ is given by the Feynman diagrams shown in Fig.\ \ref{2ndOrderProcess}(a).
 Similarly, that of $U_{\rm dc}$ is given by the Feynman diagram shown in Fig.\ \ref{2ndOrderProcess}(b).
 These processes are formally the same as those appearing the magnetic Kondo problem because $U_{\rm ph}$ and $U_{\rm dc}$ correspond to $J_{\perp}/2$ and $J_{z}/4$ in the anisotropic s-d model, respectively, in the mapped world by the transformations [Eqs.\ (\ref{Shiba1}) and (\ref{Shiba2})] as discussed in Appendix\ref{equivalence}.

-In order to take into account a series of higher order corrections with respect to $U_{\rm ph}$ and $U_{\rm dc}$, it is useful to rely on RG approaches in general.
-Here, we adopt the one-loop order (or poorman' scaling) approximation.~\cite{PoormanScaling} As shown in Apendix\ref{Scaling} [Eq.\ (\ref{E8})], the $T$ dependent renormalized pair-hopping interaction $U_{\rm ph}(T)\,{[\equiv y_{\perp}(T)/2N_{\rm F}]}$ { is given as
+In order to take into account a series of higher order corrections with respect to $U_{\rm ph}$ and $U_{\rm dc}$, it is useful to rely on RG approaches in general. { For example, this type of approach has been successfully applied to understand the anomalous temperature dependence of the valence of the Sm ion in a filled-Skutterudite compound SmOs$_4$Sb$_{12}$~\cite{Tanikawa}. } Here, we adopt the one-loop order (or poorman' scaling) approximation.~\cite{PoormanScaling} As shown in Apendix\ref{Scaling} [Eq.\ (\ref{E8})], the $T$ dependent renormalized pair-hopping interaction $U_{\rm ph}(T)\,{[\equiv y_{\perp}(T)/2N_{\rm F}]}$ { is given as

 and } has the logarithmic $T$ dependenc{e, in the high temperature region} at $T\gsim T_{\rm K}$, like

 where $U_{\rm ph}^{0}$ and $U_{\rm dc}^{0}$ are the bare pair-hopping and inter-orbital interactions, respectively, and $E_{\rm c}^{0}$ is the bare bandwidth of conduction electrons. { On the other hand, $U_{\rm ph}(T)$ exhibits divergent behavior toward $T=T_{\rm K}$ as $U_{\rm ph}(T)\approx U_{\rm ph}^{0}/\log(T/T_{\rm K)}$ in the one-loop order RG approximation. } Replacing $U_{\rm ph}$ in Eq.\ (\ref{rates7E}) by $U_{\rm ph}(T)$ [Eq.\ (\ref{GF1H})], the NMR relaxation rates $(1/T_{1}T)_{\rm ph}$ at Te site (${\bf r}$) is given by